YubicoLabs/yed-self-service/README.md

 ## FAQs and Common Issues

+### My Initial Build Failed

+It's been noted that the initial build will occasionally fail if a secret value was not provided to the service.
+If you get an error on your initial run, try running the **amplify push** command one more time.
+If the issue persists then please open an Issue on this repository so that the cause can be investigated.

 ### Multi-Region Purchase Orders / Organizations

 If organizations are shipping keys to both the US/Canada and to EMEA, two API tokens are required, as both regions are treated as different organizations.